stevevance/Chicago-Crash-Browser/README.md

 [CrashExtract data dictionary](datadictionary/2004-present_crash_datadictionary_10-13-09.docx)

 ##API
-The API returns JSON and has the following parameters:
+The API returns JSON and has the following GET parameters:
 * distance (in feet).
 This is capped at 1,000 feet.
 * north, south, east, west (to create a bounding box inserted as a WHERE statement to reduce the dataset search time)
 * lat (latitude)